OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 >Category: discussion
 >Permalink: https://owaspai.org/goto/summary/

-While AI offers powerful performance boosts, it also increases the attack surface available to bad actors.
+While AI offers tremendous opportunities, it also brings new risks including security threats.
 It is therefore imperative to approach AI applications with a clear understanding of potential threats and which of those threats to prioritize for each use case.
 Standards and governance help guide this process for individual entities leveraging AI capabilities.
+In a nutshell, the main steps to address AI security are:

 - Implement **AI governance**
 - **Extend security and development practices** to include data science activities especially to protect and streamline the engineering environment.